wp-plugins/wp-rss-multi-importer/readme.txt

 </blockquote>

-= Newest Feature =
+= Newest Features =

-Feed to Post now has option to make the image into a Featured Image.
+Feed to Post has option to make the image into a Featured Image.
+Filtering option added.

 = See How It Works =